dvreeze/ocp-java-17-learning/doc/chapter06-class-design.md

 *the current instance of the class*.
 The `this` reference can even be used to access inherited members, but it cannot be used in static methods and static initializer blocks, obviously.

-A method can be defined in both a parent class and a child class.
+A method can be defined in both a parent class and a child class (see below).
 Moreover, even an instance variable can be defined in both a parent class and a child class.
 The latter implies that there are *two distinct instance variables with the same name*, where the one from the subclass *hides* the one from the superclass.

 To reference the instance variable or method from the superclass, use the `super` reference.